-Analyzing marketing attribution data provides performance information about each marketing activity and helps organizations better understand the path to conversion.
+Analyzing marketing analytics data from attribution provides performance information about each marketing activity and helps organizations better understand the path to conversion.
 Evaluating marketing attribution helps determine the return on investment (ROI) of each marketing activity and assess which channels and messages had the biggest impact.
 With marketing attribution, you can justify advertising spend for specific channels and get a complete picture of organic and paid marketing activities.
+A customer data platform helps by unifying touchpoint data across all channels for accurate attribution.

 Types of Marketing Attribution Models